tjjarvinen/HKQM.jl/README.md

 | [![][docs-dev-img]][docs-dev-url] | [![][CI-img]][CI-url] [![][codecov-img]][codecov-url] |

+The new backend (HelmholtzKernel & QuantumSystem submodules) is mostly ready to use.
+But Helmholtz and Poisson equation Greens functions are not tuned yet.
+Thus any use of them will give wrong results.
+The plan is to alter the integration of Greens fuctions to improve all around accuracy.
+But this is work in progress.

 This package is under development and not all of the functionality is ready.
 You are free to try it though.